quinn0823/apple-siri-voice-navigation/README.md

 #### Planned (0+ New from 0+)

-- *All languages in the plan list are available.*
+- *All planned languages are available.*

 ### Regular Expressions